evmos/docs/docs/develop/smart-contracts/evm-extensions/ibc-transfer.md

     ```solidity
     /// @dev Approves IBC transfer with a specific amount of tokens.
     /// @param spender spender The address which will spend the funds.
-    /// @param allocations the allocations for the authorization.
+    /// @param allocations The allocations for the authorization.
     function approve(
         address spender,
         Allocation[] calldata allocations